moonline/UW.Olivos-Roche/Paper.rst

 Cycling
 -------

+Olivos Roche does not yet count with public bicycle infrastructure.
-There are no bicycle lanes or paths in Olivos Roche.
+There are no bicycle lanes or paths, cyclists use the streets shared with cars.
 The avenues count with heavy traffic and are not comfortable to ride.

 .. list-table::